auroramod/docs/docs/errors.md

 ## "MISSING FILE" error

-This is due to the file structure in the Steam version and can be fixed by using the [COD Files Cleaner](https://github.com/skkuull/cod-files-cleaner) to re-structure your directory or by doing the following:
+This is due to the file structure in the Steam version and can be fixed by using the [Liam's File Cleaner](https://github.com/Lierrmm/FileCleaner) to re-structure your directory or by doing the following:

 1. Move all .bik files to `/raw/video/` folder
 2. Move all .ff, .pak files and localization folder (`english` or any other) to `/zone/` folder